department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/patterns/prefill/Help-users-to-Know-when-their-information-is-prefilled.md

 ### When not to use this pattern

 - For unauthenticated users.
-Users who are unauthenticated should not see this pattern as we cannot use their profile data to prefill the form.
+Users who are unauthenticated should not see any information prefilled, but on forms that can be completed in either an authenticated or unauthenticated state, users should see an alert on the Intro page of the form letting them know that prefill and autodave are two benefits to signing in to complete the form.

+[should we include a screenshot of the unauth alert?
+We'll be testing it next round but it is currently implemeneted on VA.gov]

 ### When to use caution

-- When prefilling from a source other than VA Profile.
+- When prefilling data from a source other than VA Profile.
+It is crucial to explain to the user exactly where the data is coming from so that if there are any errors in the data, it is clear how to correct them.

 ## How to design and build